Hermite spectral method for the inelastic Boltzmann equation: Projection operator

 \section{Projection operator}

 In this section, we present the theorem of the projection operator between different expansion centers.
-We refer the readers to \cite[Theorem 3.1]{ZhichengHu2019} for the related proof and details of this projection algorithm. \begin{theorem} Suppose $f(\bv) \in \mF$ is expanded with two different expansion centers $[\ou\UP[1],\oT\UP[1]]$ and $[\ou\UP[2],\oT\UP[2]]$.
-From \eqref{eq:falpha}, we can compute these two sets of expansion coefficients as
+We refer the readers to \cite[Theorem 3.1]{ZhichengHu2019} for the related proof and details of this projection algorithm. \begin{theorem} Suppose $f(\bv)$ is expanded with two different expansion centers $[\ou\UP[1],\oT\UP[1]]$ and $[\ou\UP[2],\oT\UP[2]]$.
+From \eqref{eq:falpha}, we can compute the expansion coefficients for these two centers as